 Here is, finally, an update of my ISSUE-id plugin, which someone called a “JIRA killer” and which got 9 (at the moment) five-star ratings on the plugin’s page on the official Redmine website (it’s, probably, the best rating among all my plugins).
 Of course, actually, it’s far from being a “JIRA killer”, I believe, because it’s more experimental, than customer-ready.
 And, it’s always going to be experimental!
 I mean it!
 Every new version of Redmine and every other plugin can potentially break the work of the ISSUE-id plugin, what can result into malfunction of some part of Redmine’s functionality (related to issues, most likely).
 That’s because this plugin changes very deep things in Redmine.
 (So, you have been warned!)

 Therefore no wonder, that I saw two very negative feedbacks from two disappointed users of the plugin.
-However, in both cases, it was installed on versions of Redmine, which were (yet) supported.
+However, in both cases, it was installed on versions of Redmine, which were not (yet) supported.
 This makes me repeat in this news, what was written on this project’s Wiki start page: (If you use this plugin ...)

-- Be sure to use ISSUE-id with supported versions of Redmine!
+- Be sure to use ISSUE-id only with supported versions of Redmine!
 I list such versions on the version page (e.g., see here) and on the project overview page (for the latest stable release).

 - Don’t upgrade your Redmine to recent version, until ISSUE-id gets a version, which support that version of Redmine, or until the current stable version of the plugin is confirmed to work with that version of Redmine!
 Again, I will try to specify such Redmine versions on the version page and on the overview page.
 If I did not for some reason, wait or remove ISSUE-id (or look for a well-tested fork).